1031-Systems/1031_Delivery/Pololu/README.md

 Pico goes through a level shifter to provide a 5v signal and is then connected to the Maestro.
 This can drive outputs but cannot be used to sample the inputs.
 GPIO pins 8 and 12 are UART TX pins and are available via buffering on a connector on Animator-I with no additional components.
+For this setup, the inputs on the Animator board serve as the control inputs.

 The second configuration replaces the I2C connection mainly used for the PCA9685 servo boards with a connection to the Maestro.
 Essentially, the Maestro becomes a